 An employee who separates from County service shall be paid for annual leave accumulated to the date of separation not to exceed a maximum of thirty (30) days.
-Payment for accumulated annual leave upon separation shall be subject to the return of any County property issued to that employee.
+Payment for accumulated annual leave upon separation shall be subject to the return of any County property issued to that employee, as well as re-payment of any physiological and clinical testing related to the performance of the job if not employed beyond one year.
 The estate of an employee who dies while employed by the County shall be entitled to payment for all accumulated annual leave.